apache/nifi/nifi-docker/dockerhub/README.md

 This will provide a running instance, exposing the instance UI to the host system on at port 8443, viewable at `https://localhost:8443/nifi`.

-You can also pass in environment variables to change the NiFi communication ports and hostname using the Docker '-e' switch as follows:
+Environment variables can be used to set the NiFi communication ports and hostname using the Docker '-e' switch as follows:

     docker run --name nifi \
       -p 9443:9443 \